 Pop culture has perpetuated the mythology that bats are evil, particularly by linking them with vampires.
 Credit for that goes to Bram Stoker’s 1897 book Dracula, which cast both creatures as blood-sucking predators bent on draining the life-force from humans in the dead of night.

-Even if you do have a run-in with a vampire bat, exsanguination is unlikely.
 But while it’s true that blood-sucking bats do exist, you’re pretty unlikely to meet one.

 “There are 1200 species of bat and only three of them drink blood,” Dugall said.